Seán Currie

 Seán Currie (born 1999) is an Irish hurler who plays for Dublin Senior Championship club Na Fianna and at inter-county level with the Dublin senior hurling team.
 He usually lines out as a centre-forward.

 Career

 A member of the Na Fianna club in Glasnevin, Currie first came to prominence at schools' level with the combined Dublin North team that won the Leinster Colleges Championship in 2018.
 He subsequently appeared with DCU Dóchas Éireann in the Fitzgibbon Cup.
 Currie made his first appearance on the inter-county scene as a member of the Dublin minor team during the 2017 Leinster Championship, ending the season as one of the top scorers and by being named on the Minor Team of the Year.
 He subsequently progressed onto the under-21/20 teams before joining the Dublin senior hurling team in 2021, alongside his brother Colin Currie.

+Currie finished as the top scorer in the 2025 All-Ireland Senior Hurling Championship with a total of 4-68 over 8 matches.
+He also received an All-Star nomination.